bruvellu/daft-template/0-data/README.md

 # Data

-Overview of the datasets and data files.
+Overview of the paper’s datasets and files.

 - [`datasets.csv`](datasets.csv): Table documenting all the datasets used in the study.
 - [`lightsheet-lateral`](lightsheet-lateral): Timelapse recordings of embryos in lateral view acquired in the lightsheet.